Promise-is-a-girl/Glasp-Assignment/glasp.md

 Glasp stands for Greatest Legacy Accumulated as Shared Proof.
 Using Glasp, users can collect and highlight quotes and ideas from the web without switching between windows while simultaneously accessing the knowledge of other like-minded people.

 Glasp is often referred to as the "social web highlighter."
 It is a web highlighter that enables you to swiftly and effectively highlight crucial passages while reading.

+Glasp is a service that enables users save and share highlights and notes from various applications.
+It was created by Kazuki Nakayashiki in 2021.
 The elimination of knowledge isolation is Glasp's main goal.

 ![image.png](https://lh3.googleusercontent.com/tB9DLsVQ5T9FvZYrAV9HZqTOHY0EzWTuzuFaoKhc9mIZo3oinJ04w0-rlpYYmsCEHxD9dfdRQWs4p9aZFXPYH6C64Q=w128-h128-e365-rj-sc0x00ffffff)